Folks…I ACTUALLY did a DIY project! Aren't you proud? And trust me, if I can do this, YOU can do this. Why?

 DIY Framed Guitar

 We moved to a new home in Dec (a short sale that needed a bit of TLC).
-My husband plays guitar and I play piano.
-He always hated that we never played our instruments in our town home, and he attributed it to the fact that all our instruments were tucked away in closets and the garage.
-He said that he really wanted to display our instruments in our new house so we would be more inclined to pick them up and play them.
+My husband (Bubba) plays guitar and I play piano.
+Bubba said that he really wanted to display our instruments in our new house so we would be more inclined to pick them up and play them…rather than keep them tucked in a closet.

 We went to Home Depot and bought some moulding.
-It's SUPER cheap, like $0.55/ft or something like that.
+It's SUPER cheap, like $0.55/ft-ish.
 We wanted it to look like the moulding that was already on the walls in our room:

-We painted the wood.
-Even though it was already white, it needed a new coat.
-A few strokes with a brush and they were good to go.
+Even though it was already white, it needed a new coat so we did a quick once-over with white paint and brush.
 We had them dry in the garage.

 Once dried, we created a mock-up of the squares on the floor to make sure they would align properly once on the wall.